Rat Supplies That'll Make 'Em Brux

 If you get rolling eyes and questioning looks when you tell your friends about your rat, you’re not the only one.
 These smart, loyal friends get a bad rep, but they are actually one of the best small pets around.
 They develop lifelong bonds with their owners, have a gentle temperament, can be tamed, and get along with other rats — so why not get two?

 Give your little buddy the best life possible by learning all about the rat supplies you need below.

 Specialty food is important; it's made just for rats.
 These blends usually come in pellet, block, or medley form.
 Ever tried hand-feeding your rat to encourage your bond?
 Try it.
 Seriously.

 Rats are very tidy, clean animals.
 Give your rat some help with the housekeeping by providing the bedding and litter they prefer.
+(It'll probably be easier to litter train them.)
 They may even give you an extra kiss.

 A Tasty Treat, A Scrumptious Snack, We Bet That You'll Keep Comin' Back.
 (Oh, They're also Healthy.)